ShokofehVS/ShokofehVS.github.io/_pages/cv.md

       * Spearheaded the successful implementation of comprehensive pipelines for analyzing medical data provided by Frankfurt University Hospital, employing specialized biclustering algorithms that enhanced understanding of gene expression.
       *  Managed a team of Python programmers to deliver open-source projects with publications in the top-ranking conferences.

-* 2016 - 2020: Business Analyst and Software Test Engineer
+* Oct.
+2016 - Mar.
+2020: Business Analyst and Software Test Engineer
   * Card Management System Team, Datis Arian Queshm (Dotin) Company
   * Tehran, Iran
   * Duties included: